Kiip expands its mobile rewards platform to Amazon’s Fire TV

 Mobile rewards startup Kiip isn’t limited to mobile devices anymore.

 The company is launching its first integration on Amazon’s Fire TV.
-Co-founder and CEO Brian Wong said Kiip was actually approached by its launch partner, the developer of the trivia game QuizTix, who asked if Kiip could build an ad and reward experience for smart TVs.
+Co-founder and CEO Brian Wong said Kiip was actually approached by its launch partner, the developer of the trivia game QuizTix, which asked if Kiip could build an ad and reward experience for smart TVs.

 And that’s what Wong’s team has done.
 He told me the experience will be similar to mobile, where Kiip looks for the right moments to deliver relevant promotions.